flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 ## Introduction

-This post is intended to be a gentle introduction to functional programming (FP) - no prior knowledge assumed.
+This post is intended to be a gentle introduction to functional programming (FP) for C# developers working in the object-oriented (OO) paradigm - no prior knowledge of functional programming is assumed.

 I hope that after reading it, you'll have some useful tools & techniques 🔨 in your belt that you can apply to day-to-day software development 👷.
-It's worth remembering that FP isn't a case of all-or-nothing - you can use _some_ of the ideas, _some of the time_.
+It's worth remembering that FP isn't a case of all-or-nothing - you can use the ideas in isolated areas of the codebase (where it makes sense).

 Although functional programming is rooted in mathematics 🧮, I've tried to keep the post practical - if you're interested in the _theory_, there are plenty of other posts out there.

+The post assumes you're familiar with object-oriented programming in C# (.NET).

-I should also mention that I'm entirely self-taught in this area (is it too late to go back to university?) - I'm very much still learning myself!
+Finally, I should mention that I'm entirely self-taught (no formal training in functinal programming) and thus I'm very much still learning myself!

 ## What are the key ideas from functional programming?

 ### Software is built by composing & reusing functions

-Admittedly a bit of a cop-out, but I'll start by contrasting functional programming (FP) with object-oriented (OO) programming - which I assume you're familiar with.
+Admittedly a bit of a cop-out, but I'll start by contrasting functional programming (FP) with object-oriented (OO) programming.

 In the object-oriented software world, our basic building-blocks 🧱 are _classes_.
 We use classes to create _object instances_ (or just "objects").